VeldEnDuin/VeldEnDuin.github.io/_posts/en/2017-08-25-guidedtour.md

 {% include links.md %}

-The last summer animation was a very informative guided tour in nature reserve D’Heye.
+The nature reserve D’Heye in Bredene can only be visited with a nature guide.
+A great discovery for all nature lovers.